Need help finding treatment? Speak with an advisor: (888) 289-4333 — Free & Confidential

 Standard inpatient programs last 28-30 days, though 60-day and 90-day programs show significantly better outcomes.
 Long-term therapeutic communities can run 6-12 months.
 The right duration depends on substance type, addiction severity, co-occurring conditions, and prior treatment history.

 Without insurance, inpatient rehab typically costs $5,000-$30,000 for a 30-day program.
-Most private insurance and Medicaid cover inpatient treatment under mental health parity laws.
+Most private insurance covers inpatient treatment under mental health parity laws.
 Our advisors can verify your coverage and out-of-pocket costs in minutes.

 Inpatient rehab provides a structured daily schedule including individual therapy (typically CBT or DBT), group therapy sessions, psychoeducation, medication management if applicable, exercise or wellness activities, and aftercare planning.
 Patients live on-site with 24/7 clinical support.